Patches and Overlays¶

 /userdata

-folder by the same method you add your games and BIOSes.
+folder by the same method you add your games and BIOS files.
 Afterwards, you can move the files from their location inside/userdata

 to their final destination- either by using the OD-Commander tool you will find in the Ports category of your KNULLI device